srowly/srowly.github.io/_posts/2020-02-07-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Learning some React Native!"
 date:   2020-02-07 23:07:50 +0000
-categories: jekyll update
+categories: Programming Projects
 ---
 You’ll find this post and others in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.